Desk with Laptop, Calculator, Files and small model of house with epc colours

 The trigger required is:

-The recomendation suggested is for the wall to become a Cavity Filled Wall.
+The recommendation suggested is for the wall to become a Cavity Filled Wall.

-The improved EPC rating displayed against the recommendation is calculated using the U value from the Cavity filled wall column from the table above.
+The improved EPC rating displayed against the recommendation is calculated using the U value from the Cavity Filled wall column from the above table, rather than the 'As Built' column.

 In the example of my own 1950s terraced house, with Finlock concrete guttering (currently preventing me from having cavity wall insulation fitted), my EPC rating would improve as follows if I were to have cavity wall insulation installed: